streamlit/streamlit/docs/troubleshooting/clean-install.md

 # How to clean install Streamlit

 If you run into any issues while installing Streamlit or if you just want to do a clean install, don't worry, we've got you covered.
-In this guide, we'll show you how to clean install Streamlit for Windows, macOS, and Linux.
+In this guide, we'll show you how to clean install Streamlit for Windows, MacOS, and Linux.

 ```eval_rst
 .. contents::